Skip to main content

 /skinLive preview — theme change applies as you browse

-/detailsToggle verbose tool-call details in the transcript
+/detailsToggle verbose tool-call details (global or per-section)

 /usageRich token / cost / context panel